Vocabulary for Shoes Topic in IELTS Speaking Part 1

 IELTS writing task 2 paraphrasing practice exercise.
 To get a good mark in IELTS writing task 2 for the criterion of vocabulary, you need to be able to paraphrase.
 The exercise below is a chance for you to practice your paraphrasing skills.

-Paragraph
+Paraphrasing a Paragraph

 Many people, when driving their cars, go over the speed limit in city centers.
 As a way of solving this, the government should put more speed cameras on major streets to put people off speeding.
 If this is done, more people who speed will be caught and this problem will eventually be solved.

-Paraphrasing Options
+Paraphrasing Words:

 You do not need to use all the words.
 You must decide which words to use and which words not to use.